Harold Acton: Literary works

 Acton's non-historical works include four volumes of poetry, three novels, two novellas, two volumes of short stories, two volumes of autobiography and a memoir of his friend Nancy Mitford, who was his exact contemporary.
 His historical works include The Last Medici, a study of the later Medici Grand Dukes, and two large volumes on the House of Bourbon, rulers of the Kingdom of Naples in the 18th and earlier 19th century, which together may be said to constitute his magnum opus.

 Awards and honours

 Acton was made a Commander of the Order of the British Empire (CBE) in 1965 and knighted in 1974.
 The British Institute in Florence, an important centre for Anglo-Florentine cultural life since 1917, renamed its collections the Harold Acton Library.

 Personal life

 Acton was Catholic; his cultural and historical commitment to the Church remained unchanged throughout his life.
-Acton's name was first on a petition submitted to Rome in 1971 by British cultural élite, requesting that the traditional Latin rite of the Mass not be abrogated in England.
+Acton's name was first on a petition submitted to Rome in 1971 by members of the British cultural élite, requesting that the traditional Latin rite of the Mass not be abrogated in England.
 His mother, the heiress Hortense Lenore Mitchell, a dominating personality in his life who lived on until the age of 90, did not make life easy for him but he still remained the devoted and admiring son.

 Acton was a prominent member of the Bright Young Things in 1920s London.